ibm-cloud-docs/vpc/backup_service_vpc_best_practices.md

 Apply best practices when you create a backup strategy.
 The following example illustrates how you might set up a backup solution.

-Assume you have 10 volumes that are spread across different departments.
+Assume that you have 10 volumes that are spread across different departments.
 Some volumes contain time-critical information that you need to back up hourly.
 Other volumes contain archived information that doesn't change much, so you'd prefer to back them up weekly.
 You can create four backup plans per policy.

 Create a backup policy with an hourly backup plan for the time-critical volumes: